How to Care for Your Nails After Acrylics

 Next: Get your cuticles back in good shape.
 Healthy-looking cuticles are a must for gorgeous nails, so you’ll want to pay extra attention during this step.
 Gently push them back with a stick and apply a cuticle oil like Essie Apricot Cuticle Oil.
 Apply it twice a day, or as needed.

-In addition to nourishing your cuticles, apply liberal coats of hand cream or oil to help soften the skin around your nails — hand cream is another must-have for the desk!
+In addition to nourishing your cuticles, apply liberal coats of hand cream or oil to help soften the skin around your nails — hand cream is another must-have for the desk.
 It’s no secret that dry, cracked skin on hands can draw negative attention to your nails.
-Since that’s the last thing you want to happen when your nails are damaged, make sure to hydrate your paws often.
+Because that’s the last thing you want to happen when your nails are damaged, make sure to hydrate your hands often.

 At-home maintenance is important, but it’s worth spending the extra money to see a professional nail technician once your nails are in decent shape.
 Getting regular manicures can help keep your nails in better condition.
-Plus, you’re much less likely to bite and pry at your weak nails if they have a coat of polish on them (and if you spent $$ on beautifying them)!
+Plus, you’re much less likely to bite and mess with your weak nails if they have a coat of polish on them (and if you spent money on beautifying them)!

 It may take time before you see noticeable results, but try not to give up.
-All good things take time, so be patient and consistent with your routine!
-If you do, you’ll be well on your way to healthy-looking, gorgeous, and—dare we say—strong nails.
+All good things take time, so be patient and consistent with your routine.
+If you do, you’ll be well on your way to healthy-looking, gorgeous and strong nails.